cemuka/UnityRuntimeNodeEditor/README.md

 Almost every node editor made in unity is using unity editor to make it.
 My goal was make it in runtime with unity ui.

-- Prefab based workflow
+- Socket based connection
+- Load and save a graph using node serializer
 - Context Menu for graph, nodes and connections
-- Load and save a graph using node serializer
+- Event based notification
 - Pan and zoom
+- Multiple editors can be spawned in a scene
+- Create graph by api or custom prefab
 - Legacy and new Input System

 ![node editor](./img/node_gif2.gif)